-SENIOR DIVISION: To include does that have freshened or are being milking regularly.
+SENIOR DIVISION: To include does that have freshened or are being milked.
 This includes dry and precocious milkers.
 Any doe 24 months of age or over that has never freshened shall not be shown.

-\CHAMPION CHALLENGE: All animals entered in this class must have the prefix CH, GCH, or SGCH affixed by ADGA on the animals registration papers.
+CHAMPION CHALLENGE: All animals entered in this class must have the prefix CH, GCH, or SGCH affixed by ADGA on the animal's registration papers.
 Permanent champions may be shown in the regular or challenge class whichever the owner chooses.

-- 1. This show is sanctioned by ADGA for the following breeds: Alpine, Guernsey, LaMancha, Nigerian Dwarf, Nubian, Oberhasli, Saanen, Sable, Toggenburg, and Recorded Grade. - 2.
-The base date for age computation is the date the animals are to be judged. - 3.
-The original registration certificate is required for all animals' six months of age or older and this MUST be shown to the Show Secretary before the start of the show. - 4.
+- 1. This show is sanctioned by ADGA for the following breeds: Alpine, Guernsey, LaMancha, Nigerian Dwarf, Nubian, Oberhasli, Saanen, Sable, Toggenburg, Recorded Grade. - 2.
+The base date for age computation is the date the animals are to be judged. - The original registration certificate is required for all animals six months of age or older and this MUST be shown to the Show Secretary before the start of the show. - 4.
 The original registration certificate or duplicate application stamped by the ADGA office is required for all animals under six months of age and this MUST be shown to the Show Secretary before the start of the show.
 Per the current ADGA guidelines, animals may be shown with a stamped duplicate.
-No copies of registration papers will be accepted --a faxed stamped copy from the ADGA office is acceptable or as approved by current ADGA show rules.
+No copies of registration papers will be accepted but in the case of the stamped a faxed stamped copy from the ADGA office is acceptable or as approved by current ADGA show rules.
 All tattoos must correspond exactly with the animal's pedigree papers and be legible.
 Animals retattooed must have registration papers stating retattoo.
-All goats must be registered in the 4-H Member's name or leased in the 4-H member's name by June 1.
+All goats must be registered in the youth's name or leased in the name of the 4-H member by June 1.
 The number of leased animals allowed is based on the rules of state of origin.
 See general rule 5 for specific information. - 5.
 Purebred and Recorded Grades shall not be shown in the same classes. - 6.
 Due to ADGA rules no horned animals will be allowed. - 7.
 Nigerian Dwarfs are required to be measured. - 8.
-The ADGA 4-H Dairy Goat Show will be divided into the following classes.
-Ages of animals are computed as of the date of the show.
-Members may exhibit up to eight goats.
+The ADGA 4-H Dairy Goat Show will be divided into the following classes Members may exhibit up to eight goats.
 Show order is subject to change.
-Show Begins at 9am sharp.
+Show Begins at 8:30 am sharp.